HewlettPackard/oneview-redfish-toolkit/README.md

   * **Event**: DTMF's Redfish JSON schema for `Event` objects

-Note: HPE OneView' credentials are stred in clear-text.
+Note: HPE OneView' credentials are stored in clear-text.
 Make sure only authorized users can access this file.

 ## Contributing